matheus23/irreactive.com/content/functional-graphics.md

 * Elm
 * Standard ML

-If you're unfamiliar with these languages, here are short crash-course:
+If you're unfamiliar with these languages, here's a short crash-course:

 ```elm
 -- a list (array) of the numbers 1, 2, 3, 4: